zorkian/riak-sniffer/README.md

 a Riak server that is using the protobuf API.
 This tool helps diagnose what queries are being sent to your database.

+You can either output the data raw or you can aggregate it to get an idea of what's going on.
+Show popular queries, clients, buckets, keys, etc.

 Read on to see some examples of what this tool can tell you.